 The courses in this series are designed for professionals and managers across the entire supply chain (procurement, manufacturing, distribution, transportation, warehousing, and retail) who need university-based education and credentials to prepare them for increasing responsibilities in logistics and supply chain management.

 Every effort is made to present the course as advertised herein; however, circumstances may make it necessary to alter the schedule and/or presenters.

-The program fee of $2400 includes continental breakfasts, lunches, breaks, and all classroom materials.
+The program fee of $2400 includes continental breakfasts, lunches, breaks, parking, internet access, and all classroom materials.
 Checks made payable to Georgia Tech are accepted for payment, as well as VISA, MasterCard, American Express, or Discover cards.
 Note that your credit card will be charged as soon as your registration is received.
 Registrants should make payment arrangements prior to the start of the program.
 Advance payment arrangements are required to guarantee your place in the program.
 If a program registrant must cancel, a substitution or transfer to another program can be made.

 If the Supply Chain & Logistics Institute must cancel a program, registrants will receive a full refund.
 Georgia Tech, however, cannot assume the responsibility for other costs incurred.
 Due to program enrollment limits, early registration is encouraged.
 Registrations will be acknowledged by a letter of confirmation from Professional Education.